-Unique Entity Identifier (DUNS Number) and System for Award Management (SAM) Every applicant entity must comply with all applicable System for Award Management (SAM) and unique entity identifier (currently, a Data Universal Numbering System [DUNS] number) requirements.
+Unique Entity Identifier (DUNS Number) and System for Award Management (SAM)

+Every applicant entity must comply with all applicable SAM and unique entity identifier (currently, a DUNS) requirements.
 SAM is the repository for certain standard information about federal financial assistance applicants, recipients, and subrecipients.
 A DUNS number is a unique nine-digit identification number provided by the commercial company Dun and Bradstreet.
 More detailed information about SAM and the DUNS number is in the numbered sections below.